-If the endpoint runs with more than one worker thread or is scaled out, it is possible that multiple messages will hit the same saga instance simultaneously.
-To give ACID semantics in this situation, NServiceBus uses the underlying storage to produce consistent behavior, only allowing one of the threads to commit.
+If the endpoint is configured to allow concurrent processing of messages (default) or is scaled out, it is possible that multiple messages will hit the same saga instance simultaneously.
+To give ACID semantics in this situation, NServiceBus uses the underlying storage to produce consistent behavior, only allowing one of messages to complete.
 NServiceBus handles most of this automatically but there are some caveats.

 Concurrent access to saga instances is divided into two scenarios;

 - Concurrently trying to create the same instance of a new saga.

 - Concurrently trying to update the same instance of an existing saga.

 Each saga persister will honor the following semantics, see the specific persister documentation for implementation details.

 Sagas are started by the message types that a handled with

 IAmStartedByMessages<T>.
 If messages mapped to the same saga instance are processed concurrently there is a risk that duplicates of the instance will be created.

 In this case only one message is allowed to complete processing.
 The others roll back and the built-in retries in NServiceBus kick in.
 On the next retry, the saga instance is found, the race condition is solved, and that saga instance is updated instead, see below.